Aberdare Range: Xeromorphic evergreen forest

 Located on the dry northern and western slopes of Aberdares, it has several species with the most notable being the olives (Olea europaea, Olea capensis, Olea hochstetteri), podo (Podocarpus milanjianus), and cedar (Juniperus procera).

 Sub-montane forest

-This forms the seasonal forest cover on the north-east slopes with predominantly Ekebergia capensis, Nuxia congesta, Cassipourea malossana and Calodendrum capense (Cape chestnut) species.
+This forms the seasonal forest cover on the north-east slopes with predominantly Ekebergia capensis, Nuxia congesta, Cassipourea malosana, and Calodendrum capense (Cape chestnut) species.

 Events

 The Aberdare Range was named by Joseph Thomson in 1884 in honour of Lord Aberdare, who at the time was president of the Royal Geographical Society and the Royal Historical Society.
 Aberdare was also a Liberal politician who had served as Home Secretary from 1868 to 1873.
 He was later to become the first chancellor of the University of Wales.

 The area is well known as the headquarters of Dedan Kimathi, leader of the 1950s Mau Mau Uprising.
 Elizabeth II became Queen of the United Kingdom while staying at Treetops Hotel in the Aberdares.

 It was also the site where J.A.
 Hunter killed the rogue elephant of Aberdare Forest.